CarolinaFernandez/CarolinaFernandez.github.io/_posts/2021-04-18-Dashboard-in-Kubernetes.md

 ```

 Finally, if you want to access the dashboard from outside the node where this runs, issue a `kubectl proxy` command.

-*Note: this will be a background process.
+*Note: this will run the process in background.
 Its PID is provided right after its execution, in case you ought to terminate it.*

+{% include codeblock-header.html %}
 ```bash
 nohup kubectl proxy --kubeconfig=/home/vagrant/.kube/config --address='0.0.0.0' --port=8001 --accept-hosts='.*' > kubectl_proxy_dashboard.log &
 ```